-Feedstocks are held in the digesters for set period of time (typically 20 to 40 days) in order to allow the methanogenic organisms to break down the organic material.
+Feedstocks are held in the digesters for set period of time (typically 20 to 40 days) order to allow methanogenic organisms to break down the organic material.
 The output is then expelled for post-processing (moisture removal).
-Figure 1 also shows that the digestion process can earn revenues in process can earn revenues in Figure 3: Multiple Feedstocks can be processed in a biodigester, yielding several ways: direct payment revenue from multiple sources.
+Figure 1 also shows that the digestion process can earn revenues in of tipping fees, avoidance of landfill costs, and by the sale of byproducts (compost and bioenergy)

+Figure 3: Multiple Feedstocks can be processed in a biodigester, yielding several ways: direct payment revenue from multiple sources.